Analytics

 Don’t worry — this isn’t only about selling.
 It’s equally important for every aspect of your business.
 AI in service can tell you not only the next best action or offer, but also the likelihood the customer will be satisfied with the engagement, and therefore what else you need to do.

-There are many opportunities for AI in marketing, but one that seems always to be neglected is the installed customer base.
+There are many opportunities for AI in marketing, but one that is often overlooked is the installed customer base.

 Too many businesses assume that customers will come back for more.
-Many do, but others keep looking for better opportunities.
-Worse, businesses that do big deals with multiple tranches of purchases spelled out in agreements too often forget where they are in the life cycle, leaving money on the table.
+Many do, but others continue to seek better opportunities.
+Worse, businesses that make large deals with multiple purchase tranches, as spelled out in agreements, too often forget where they are in the life cycle, leaving money on the table.

-There’s no easier way to make your numbers than to sell to existing customers, but for some reason, we neglect the low-hanging fruit.
+There’s no easier way to grow your numbers than by selling to existing customers, yet we often neglect the low-hanging fruit.
 AI could be an effective agent for changing that situation.

 I don’t know all of Salesforce’s plans for Einstein.
 Although the company is a client and briefs me from time to time, it’s a big kimono.
 With this early signal, I expect that Dreamforce 16 will have a distinctly AI flavor.
 The company has been signaling in that direction for a while, but it hasn’t made an announcement like this before.
-What will be surprising likely will be the many different applications of AI Salesforce will find, and its time line for their release.
+What will be surprising is the many applications of AI Salesforce will find and their timeline for release.

 Denis Pombriant